PHSI-supplements/labs/lab-templates/FloatLab/doc/03-constants-queries.md

 ### Constants

-There are seven named constants in *fpu.c*.
+There are seven named constants in *constants.h*.

 - [ ] Assign the appropriate bit vectors to `SIGN_BIT_MASK`, `EXPONENT_BITS_MASK`, and `FRACTION_BITS_MASK` so that you can use them to mask-off the sign bit, the exponent bits, and the fraction bits, respectively, in a `ieee754_t` floating point value.
 - [ ] Assign the single-precision exponent bias to `EXPONENT_BIAS` and assign to `NUMBER_OF_FRACTION_BITS` the number of bits used for the fraction bit field in a single-precision floating point number.